 Initially, key value of first vertex is 0 and INF (infinite) for all other vertices.
 So vertex 0 is extracted from Min Heap and key values of vertices adjacent to 0 (1 and 7) are updated.
 Min Heap contains all vertices except vertex 0.

 The vertices in green color are the vertices included in MST.

-Since key value of vertex 1 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 1 are updated (Key is updated if the a vertex is not in Min Heap and previous key value is greater than the weight of edge from 1 to the adjacent).
+Since key value of vertex 1 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 1 are updated (Key is updated if the a vertex is in Min Heap and previous key value is greater than the weight of edge from 1 to the adjacent).
 Min Heap contains all vertices except vertex 0 and 1.

-Since key value of vertex 7 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 7 are updated (Key is updated if the a vertex is not in Min Heap and previous key value is greater than the weight of edge from 7 to the adjacent).
+Since key value of vertex 7 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 7 are updated (Key is updated if the a vertex is in Min Heap and previous key value is greater than the weight of edge from 7 to the adjacent).
 Min Heap contains all vertices except vertex 0, 1 and 7.

-Since key value of vertex 6 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 6 are updated (Key is updated if the a vertex is not in Min Heap and previous key value is greater than the weight of edge from 6 to the adjacent).
+Since key value of vertex 6 is minimum among all nodes in Min Heap, it is extracted from Min Heap and key values of vertices adjacent to 6 are updated (Key is updated if the a vertex is in Min Heap and previous key value is greater than the weight of edge from 6 to the adjacent).
 Min Heap contains all vertices except vertex 0, 1, 7 and 6.